 Soldiers to provide security for synagogues and Jewish schools in Belgium

-“Against a backdrop of rising anti-Semitism, the attack on the synagogue in Liège has once again demonstrated that the threat to the Jewish community in Belgium is very real,” said Minister Quintin.
+“Against a backdrop of rising antisemitism, the attack on the synagogue in Liège has once again demonstrated that the threat to the Jewish community in Belgium is very real,” Quintin said.

-Early on the morning of 9 March, Liège was shaken by an explosion near the synagogue.
-A few days later, there were incidents in Rotterdam and Amsterdam, where a fire was started in a synagogue and there was an explosion at a Jewish school.
+An explosion took place early in the morning of 9 March at a synagogue in Liège.
+A few days later, there were incidents in Rotterdam and Amsterdam, where a fire was started in a synagogue, and there was an explosion at a Jewish school.
 In Norway, there was an explosion at the US embassy on 8 March.

 The problem remains unresolved, according to reliable sources.
 The decision announced by Francken and Quintin is based on Article 111 of the Integrated Police Act, under which the commissioner general of the federal police may call upon military personnel to support police duties.